sifi727/TripCo/team/sprint5.md

 ## Review

-We were able to sucessfully finish all of our Epics and tasks including all of the story points.
+We were able to successfully finish all of our Epics and tasks including all of the story points.

 #### Completed Epics in Sprint Backlog